 Do you have to know exactly where the traffic is coming from?
 And how can also affect your bounce rate?
 For example, using social and display ads is in the 40 – 55% range while emails lead to a low bounce rate of around 35%, where your traffic is coming from is a very important factor in your digital marketing plan to consider and work on when managing your bounce rate.

 So, what exactly is a good bounce rate?

 A good bounce rate varies from different types of websites and industries, but the overall percentage that studies have shown is that the average bounce rate should be “41 – 51%”

 And the differences from different types websites is (Landing pages 60 – 90% / Blog’s 65 – 90% / non-e-commerce content 35 – 60% / E-commerce and retail 20 – 45% / B2B websites 25 – 55%)

 -Navigation is the key:

-If you have an e-commerce activity, or landing page, or any type of websites, you must make it easier for your visitors to get to what they are looking for as quickly as possible and with minimum stress and thinking, because one of your visitors feel they can’t reach the information they’re searching for, they will instantly leave your website and go visit a competitor’s page.
+If you have an e-commerce activity, landing page, or any type of website, you must make it easier for your visitors to get to what they are looking for as quickly as possible and with minimum stress and thinking, because one of your visitors feel they can’t reach the information they’re searching for, they will instantly leave your website and go visit a competitor’s page.

 The CTA’s button placement on your website is very critical, you must consider every element such as; color, copy choice, and size because a well-placed call-to-action should spark this action.